 4. Packing things you don’t wear

 I used to make the mistake of packing my running shoes and workout clothes on trips, and then never taking them out of my suitcase.
 When I’m traveling, exercising just isn’t a priority for me.
-Just be honest with yourself–are you really going to wear that going-out top you’ve never worn at home?
+Just be honest with yourself–are you really going to wear that fancy top you’ve never worn at home?
 If not, leave it out.

 5. Not doing laundry

 If you can swing it, doing laundry during your trip is a great way to travel light.
 This is way easier if you’re staying with friends, family, or at an AirBnB with laundry facilities, but you can always hit up a laundromat if necessary.
-Depending on the climate, and aside from socks and underwear, I’m totally fine with wearing things several times before I wash them, but you can almost halve the things you need to bring in half just by doing a load of laundry.
+Depending on the climate, and aside from socks and underwear, I’m totally fine with wearing things several times before I wash them, but you can almost halve the things you need to bring just by doing a load of laundry.

 Do you have any tips for packing light?
 I’d love to hear them!